DavesCodeMusings/raspberry-cobbler/docs/phase1.md

 6. Choose a _primary_ partition.
 7. Select _Write_ and type "yes" to confirm.
 8. Quit cfdisk.

+> You may see some additional _Free space_ at the beginning of the microSD.
+This is used to align partitions and can be ignored.
+The free space we're interested in is the larger 29G atthe end.

 ### Then, write filesystems on the new partitions
 The first small partition (512M) will be FAT32.
 This will hold the boot files.
 The second, larger partition will be formatted as ext4 to use later as the root file system.